alexander-pastukhov/bistable_history/paper.md

                         refresh=0)
 ```

-Alternatively, one can specify the _onset_ of individual dominance phases that will be used to compute their duration.
+Alternatively, one can specify the _onset_ of individual dominance phases to compute their duration.
 ```r
 gamma_fit <- fit_cumhist(br_singleblock,
                         state="State",